Table of Contents

 11 Student Cards and Library Services

 Students enrolled with RMC may receive a student card upon request.
-In order to request it, students must contact their programme representative at: Contact DCS.
+In order to request it, students must contact an Undergraduate Studies Programme Representative.

-All Undergraduate Graduate Studies students, including those registered as Visiting or Interest-only students, have access to all learning resources and documents available online through the RMC My Services.
-Please contact firstname.lastname@example.org or 1-866-677-2857 to request access to My Services.
+All RMC students, including those registered as Visiting or Interest-only students, have access to all learning resources and documents available online through the RMC My Services.
+Please contact firstname.lastname@example.org or (613) 541-6000 ext 6343 to request access to My Services.

 RMC students also have borrowing privileges at certain other universities with whom RMC has an agreement in place.
 To use these borrowing privileges, please fill out the Inter-University Library Borrowing Card Application form available on My Services under the Documents and Forms tab.

 DL students located in the vicinity of Kingston can contact the RMC Massey Library to discuss borrowing privileges.

 12 How to Succeed in an Online Course

 Taking an online course can be a very rewarding experience.
 Here are some tools and strategies that can help you achieve your learning goals:

 - Complete the Moodle tutorials titled:

 - How to Succeed in an Online Course and